The Cult of the Virgin Mary (and did she found Evesham Abbey?) by Richard Carter

 This is the Society’s Christmas get together at a popular hostelry or retreat.
 Good food, drink and company to start the seasonal festivities.

-This year is the 760th anniversary of the Battle of Evesham so the normal Battle Festival will be extended to provide a range of activities over 3 days (1 – 3 August) starting with:
+This year is the 760th anniversary of the Battle of Evesham so the Wargames Festival is part of the three day Evesham’s Battle Festival on the 1 to 3 August.
+Other activities include:

 Days 2 and 3 will cover our award winning Medieval Festival and Battle Re-enactments.
-In addition, there will our first War Game Festival in Evesham: “Baron’s War 2025”

 King Henry V and Agincourt – was Agincourt England’s finest 3 hours?